HulsterHydrology/AHN4-downloader--0-5m--based-on-shapefile/README.md

 # AHN4 Download Script

-This script allows for automated downloading of AHN4 files based on the geographical extent of a shapefile.
+This Python script allows for the automated downloading of AHN4 files based on the geographical extent of a shapefile.
-Unfortunally PDOK only gives the oppertuntiy to download for AHN4 the 05m_dtm and 05m_dsm (so 0,5 m).
+Unfortunately, PDOK only allows the download for AHN4 the 05m_dtm and 05m_dsm (so 0,5 m).

 ## Usage